pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ## Authoritative Servers
-DELEG aware authortiative servers have to act different when handling DE=0 queries from DELEG unaware clients, and DE=1 queries from DELEG aware clients.
+DELEG aware authoritative servers have to act different when handling DE=0 queries from DELEG unaware clients, and DE=1 queries from DELEG aware clients.

 ### Unaware clients, DE=0
 A query with DE EDNS bit cleared indicates a DELEG unaware client.
 Such client has no use for DELEG information.
 In this case DELEG aware authoritative server MUST answer as if it is DELEG unaware.